NikodemSan/Sage-Chess-Bot/README.md

 narrow endgame mop-up terms
 ```

-The final work focused on engineering and edge cases rather than changing the network.
-The preserved final Sage build includes faster Numba initialisation work, a larger transposition table, improved search-tree repetition handling, and additional endgame conversion logic.
-Some extra mop-up work was added for endings such as two bishops against king and bishop + knight against king.
-Not every experimental ending routine was equally reliable, but the main R2 / Stage 3 / Sage150 foundation stayed intact.

-The final bot can therefore be thought of as:

-> **A compact residual NNUE attached to a heavily optimised selective alpha-beta search, with narrow endgame and anti-repetition safeguards added only where testing showed a real conversion problem.**
+The last changes were mostly engineering work and a few edge cases.
+We worked on faster Numba initialisation, increased the transposition table size, changed how repetition inside the current search tree was handled, and added some extra endgame conversion code.

+There was also work on endings such as two bishops vs king and bishop + knight vs king.
+The two-bishop case worked better; the bishop + knight code was less reliable at normal game depth, so I would not describe that part as solved.

+The final engine was basically the Sage150 evaluator we had been using for a long time, attached to the Stage 3 search, with the endgame and repetition fixes that had proved useful.

 ---

 # What the project taught us

-The strongest lesson was that a chess engine is not just its evaluator.

-Parable had more neural capacity than Sage, but Sage was cheap enough that the search could do substantially more work.
-Once Sage150 was strong and stable, most of the gains came from search speed, move ordering, draw handling, conversion and reliability rather than from making the network larger.

-A second major lesson was that theoretically cleaner changes could still make the engine worse.
-History-aware TT correctness, larger tables, more complicated move ordering, extra verification searches, and larger integration packages all had costs.
-We ended up rejecting many ideas that looked attractive on paper because they either lost NPS, increased memory pressure, or failed to improve paired games.

-The development rule gradually became:

-> **A feature is not promoted because it sounds stronger.
-It is promoted because it survives correctness testing, fixed-depth comparison, performance measurement, and actual games.**

-That is why the final engine is a mixture of old and new ideas.
-Stage 3 survived because it was fast and strong.
-Stage 8E survived because it improved conversion.
-ER2 survived because it addressed repetition without disturbing normal search.
-Everything else had to justify its cost.
+The biggest thing we changed our minds about was network size.
+Early on, making the NN stronger mostly meant making it bigger.
+Parable pushed that quite far.
+In the end, Sage worked better for us because it was much cheaper and gave the search more time.

+We also had plenty of changes that looked good in isolation and then did not survive testing.
+Some lost too much NPS.
+Some used more memory.
+Some were more correct but made the engine weaker under the actual clock.
+Some just did not change the match results enough to be worth keeping.

+By the end we were fairly conservative about promoting changes.
+We normally wanted a correctness check, a fixed-depth comparison, performance numbers and games before replacing the current build.

+That is why the final Sage still contains a fairly old search core.
+Stage 3 kept winning its place back.
+The later additions were mostly small fixes for problems we had actually seen in games rather than a full rewrite every time.

 ---